Systems / lead response

 Harvard Business Review, 2011

-The four places service businesses leak leads
+What are the four places service businesses leak leads?

-Leak #1 — you answer too slow
+Leak #1: you answer too slow

 100×